miztiik/aws-real-time-use-cases/templates/interview_topics.md

 1. Lessons Learnt
    - I wish, I knew this before i started doing `x-technology`

-## Share your tips, solution
+## Share your tips, solutions, power-tools

 1. What is your goto place for getting help

+   > _Examples:_
+   > I check StackOverflow/Valaxy Youtube
+   > I ask my team-mates, friends
+   > If nothing works, Start reading the docs.

 ## Dive Deep Look

-1. What are you learning now?
+1. What are you learning now or planning to learn?

 ## Brainstorming

-1. What is your advice to new beginners and learners
+1. What is your advice to new beginners and learners?